What makes a job “good”?

 Recently, several national organizations have worked with employers and stakeholders to develop frameworks for what constitutes a quality job.
 These models define important components that go into a job that benefits employees, their families, your organization, and our community.

-These models can be used as a menu of options as you consider changes to how you structure your jobs.
+These models can be used as a menu of options as you consider changes to your job structure to increase employee engagement and retention and to hire good employees.
 We encourage you to talk with your employees about what matters most to them and to focus on changes in one or two areas at a time.
 Then measure the success of your efforts in reducing turnover, increasing productivity, and achieving your business’ goals to see if a particular strategy has an impact.

 Read below for a summary of each model and find links to explore these models further.

 The National Fund researches and promotes hiring, training, and workforce practices that improve a firm’s competitiveness and job quality.
 The Job Design Framework includes three pillars with a menu of options under each pillar:

 Foundational – Basic elements of a job

 - COMPENSATION: wages and benefits; financial incentives; employee loans; access within pay period.